If you are thinking about purchasing a Subaru Impreza, then this blog will act as a perfect guide for you to make a decision!

 Is it worth buying a Subaru Impreza?

-The Subaru Impreza is an affordable vehicle that boast a low base price.
+The new 2020 Subaru Impreza is an affordable vehicle that boast a low base price.
 It is a car that is well-balanced when it comes to rides, and it has very responsive steering.
 The Impreza has handy technological and safety features, and is brilliantly economic where it comes to fuel consumption, making the model an absolutely great bargain!

 The Impreza is the only compact car which has been fitted with an all-wheel drive.
 By routing power to all four of the Subaru Impreza’s wheels, the all-wheel drive function offers a far more superior road grip on slick and dry surfaces.
 It is also far safer to drive on wet roads than a lot of its’ nearest competitors.